magsail/vim_config/README.md

 Then either source this `.bash_profile` or restart the terminal.

 The Vim installed through brew will be launched and `indentlines` will show up.

+## Backspace not working in insert mode

+This issue happens on my Mac but not on Linux.
+Refer to this post [Link](https://vi.stackexchange.com/questions/2162/why-doesnt-the-backspace-key-work-in-insert-mode)